 Exp is created in the Parameter Estimator and a dialog to edit the experiment opens.

 The experiment editor contains sections to specify measured output data and sections to optionally specify experiment initial states and parameters.

 The experiment editor automatically adds measured output signals for model root level ports and logged model signals.
 Click Select Measured Output Signals to add additional measured outputs if needed.
 For this example the capacitor voltage signal is logged in the model and already added to the experiment.

 [time data] in the edit field.
 This uses the MATLAB variables

 data loaded from file earlier to specify the measured capacitor voltage.
 Measured data is specified as a matrix where the 1st column is time and subsequent columns signal data.

-Alternatively to specifying the measured capacity voltage using MATLAB variables you can load the measured data directly from text or excel files.
-Click the import button to open a file chooser and navigate to
+Alternatively, you can specify the measured capacitor voltage variables by loading the measured data directly from text or Excel files.
+Click the import button to open a file browser and select

 In the experiment editor click Plot & Simulate to plot the measured experiment data and the simulated model response.